Ford Focus (fourth generation)

-The fourth generation Ford Focus, also known as the Focus Mk IV (codename: C519), is a small family car which has been produced by Ford from 2018 until 2025.
+The fourth generation Ford Focus, also known as the Focus Mk IV (codename: C519), is a small family car which was produced by Ford from 2018 until 2025.
 It was revealed in April 2018 to replace the third-generation Focus.
 As in the previous generation, the model is available with hatchback, wagon, saloon body styles.
-This generation marked the demise of the Focus line-up in many regions, including North America and Southeast Asia, effectively limiting its market reach to just Europe, China, Taiwan, Australasia, and other minor markets.
+This generation marked the demise of the Focus line-up in many regions, including North/South America and Southeast Asia, effectively limiting its market reach to just Europe, China, Taiwan, Australasia, and other minor markets.

 Overview

 On 10 April 2018, Ford unveiled the European- and Asian-market versions of the fourth-generation Focus.
 It is underpinned by the Ford C2 platform, an evolution of the C1 platform used on previous iterations of the car and 20 percent stiffer in torsional rigidity.
 The Mk4 Focus also features a weight reduction of up to 88 kg compared with the Mk3.
 As the wheelbase is extended by 53 mm, Ford designers managed to position the wheels higher up into the sheet metal, reducing the perception of overall length and mass.

-At launch, six trim levels were available for the car, which consists of the Active, Ambiente, ST-Line, Titanium, Trend and Vignale.
+At launch, six trim levels were available for the car, which consisted of the Active, Ambiente, ST-Line, Titanium, Trend and Vignale.
 The Vignale trim is given satin aluminium finishes for the roof rails, fascia and rocker inserts, as well as a signature grille mesh.
 Only the ST-Line and Titanium trims were introduced in China.

 For interior space, shoulder-room for rear passengers has been increased by nearly 61 mm and knee clearance and legroom has been improved by 51 mm and 71 mm respectively.
 For the Estate model, the load height in the boot has been increased by 43 mm, while overall capacity is 1650 L.

 Ford of Europe have said that they intend to cease production of the model in 2025 as their product line shifts towards electric vehicles, with the company investigating other possible uses for the Saarlouis factory in Germany following the Focus's discontinuation, including selling the facility to another manufacturer.